The Temptation of Brother Thomas

 Creator, Director, Story Artist

 Steve is the writer and creator of The Temptation of Brother Thomas.
-Much of the themes born out in the film are drawn from Steve’s experiences growing up as an artist in a religious community.
+Much of the themes born out in the film are drawn from his experiences growing up as an artist in a religious community.
 Originally the story and central character of Br.
 Thomas were conceived during his years working at Big Idea Productions on the “Veggietales” series.
 In 2011 Steve received a research grant from the Lilly Foundation through Huntington University to further develop his story and to begin planning a model for producing it into a short film.

 Steve originally studied animation, painting and drawing at the School of the Museum of Fine Art in Boston, MA.
 He has worked commercially as a stop-motion animator, model maker and layout artist.
 He was the 3D layout supervisor on the successful “Veggietales” video series and the feature film “Jonah”.
 Steve earned a Masters of Fine Arts degree at the Art Institute of Boston/Lesley in 2005.
-He currently teaches animation at Huntington University.
-Steve lives in Huntington IN with his wife Tami and two of his three daughters.
-You can see more of his work on his personal website www.jsleeper.com.

 Click here to see the growing list of artists and professionals getting involved in the project.
 Were building quite a team!